How to check & change monitor refresh rate in Windows in 2023

 It really is not that hard to check and change your monitor’s refresh rate in Windows.
 Follow these steps and you should be able to confirm and adjust your monitor accordingly

 So, there you have it guys, our easy-to-follow guide on how to check and change your monitor’s refresh rate.
-I hope this guide has answered any and all questions you might have on the subject.
-However, if it hasn’t, why not drop us a comment in the section below letting us know your issue.
-Better still, why not head on over to our Community Hub where you can discuss everything monitor related with like-minded individuals.
+We hope this guide has answered any and all questions you might have on the subject.
+Turns out it’s a piece of cake.
+So now you can get to enjoying games in the smoothest way possible with a high refresh rate monitor.